Eidenz/Discord-VC-LLM/README.md

 This Discord bot uses voice recognition to interact with users in a voice channel through transcription, processing with a Large Language Model (LLM), and responding with synthesized voice.
 The bot converts spoken audio to text, sends it to an LLM for processing, and uses Text-to-Speech (TTS) to voice the response.

+Additionally, you can just use the bot in text channels.

 ## Features
-- __Conversation:__ Engage in a conversation with the bot using voice input.
+- __Conversation:__ Engage in a conversation with the bot using voice or text input.
 - __Music Playback:__ Play music from YouTube in the voice channel.
 Say `play [query] on youtube` or `play [query] song` to play a song.
 You can also use the `>play` command.
 - __Timers:__ Set a timer by saying `set a timer for [time]` or `set an alarm for [time]`.
 The bot will notify you when the timer is up.
 - __Internet search:__ Ask the bot to search the internet for you by saying `search [query] on internet` or `search on internet for [query]`.
 The bot will respond using the web.